deadwater88/legislate-me/README.md

 ## Future Features
   Our team is excited to continue working on this project.
 Ultimately, we want LegislateMe to be the go-to place for political action at the state level.
 To do this, we look forward to a number of exciting engineering challenges:
     + Search any legislator by name in the state.
       - If users want to see a specific legislator's voting history or sponsored bills, we want to provide search functionality.
-This would entail storing OpenStates
+This would entail having a nightly request to OpenStates and storing bills/legislators in our database for efficient retrieval by the frontend.
-  Push notifications when bookmarked bill changes state.
+    + Push notifications when bookmarked bill changes state
-  View all bills proposed by a single legislator + voting history
+      - If a user bookmarks a bill, we want them to be notified if its status changes (e.g it passes the House or gets signed into law).
+We plan to use push notifications for this feature.